 If I already have a dog, why did I get a Shih Tzu?

 Kuya is a super active and energetic dog.
 To be honest, I feel guilty that I’m not giving him the attention he needs.
 As a content writer, I spend at least 8 to 10 hours every day in front of my computer.
-So I figured, having a second dog will keep him company while I work.
+So, I figured, having a second dog will keep him company while I work.

-But, I can’t have another dog as big as Kuya.
+However, I can’t have another dog as big as Kuya.
 I think having two large and very energetic dogs is too much for me to handle.
 Thus, I decided to get Bunso, a Princess-type Shih Tzu.

 Do Shih Tzu and German Shepherds get along?